South Carolina Lowcountry: Geography

-There are several variations on the geographic extent of the "Lowcountry" area.
-The most commonly accepted definition includes the counties of Charleston, Dorchester, Beaufort, Georgetown, Colleton, Hampton, Berkeley, Jasper, and Williamsburg; often described as the area encompassing the basins of Cooper River, Santee River, ACE (Ashepoo-Combahee-Edisto) Basin, Winyah Bay and Savannah River Basin.
-Some groups include Marion and Horry into the "Lowcountry" region.
-Dillon is included in the Lowcounty by the largest group of healthcare executives in the state.
+There are several variations in the geographic extent of the "Lowcountry" area.
+The most commonly accepted definition includes Charleston, Dorchester, Beaufort, Georgetown, Colleton, Hampton, Berkeley, Jasper, and Williamsburg Counties, often described as the area encompassing the basins of Cooper River, Santee River, ACE (Ashepoo-Combahee-Edisto), Winyah Bay, and Savannah River.
+Some include Marion and Horry Counties.
+Dillon County is included in the Lowcountry by the largest group of healthcare executives in the state.
+Allendale is also occasionally included in the region.

 Four counties are covered by the Lowcountry Council of Governments, a regional governmental entity charged with regional and transportation planning, and are the ones included in the South Carolina Department of Parks, Recreation, and Tourism's "Lowcountry and Resort Islands" area.
 The area includes the Hilton Head Island-Bluffton-Beaufort, SC Metropolitan Statistical Area.

 Technically, the Lowcountry is synonymous with the areas with a large population of Gullah Geechee peoples of the region.
-Gullah Geechee people have traditionally resided in the coastal areas and the sea islands of North Carolina, South Carolina, Georgia and Florida — from Pender County, North Carolina, to St. Johns County, Florida.
+Gullah Geechee people have traditionally resided in the coastal areas and the sea islands of North Carolina, South Carolina, Georgia and Florida—from Pender County, North Carolina, to St. Johns County, Florida.

+Coastal South Carolina’s half a million acres of salt marsh, which typifies the Lowcountry in particular, is underlain by plough mud or pluff mud, named for the traditional spelling of plow but now often pronounced to rhyme with rough.
+Once used to fertilize fields of cotton, the mud is pervaded by decaying organic matter and bacteria that feed on it, giving it a notoriously sulfurous stench.

+Lowcountry gentry

+Historically the region was dominated by the Lowcountry gentry, a planter aristocracy that dominated most economic activities in the region through extensive plantations.
+These gentry quickly imported most of the early slaves to South Carolina, and made a concerted effort to outlaw further imports, especially into the hinterland, in an effort to preserve their economic dominance.

+Timothy Ford, a lawyer born in Trenton, New Jersey, moved to the Lowcountry in 1760 and criticized the gentry as having an "effeminate spirit of luxury and dissipation" and seemingly only cared about amusement, gambling, accumulation of wealth, and vanity.

+At the outbreak of the American Revolutionary War, a subgroup of Lowcountry gentry emerged to prominence, the "Rice Pharaohs" who would create generational wealth with them and their descendants dominating South Carolinian politics in an effort to preserve slavery at all costs.
+The center of the rice industry was based around the confluence of the Waccamaw, the Great Peedee and Black Rivers due to the abundance of sediment deposits, a region that was compared to the Nile river in Egypt.
+Due to the harsh climate and labor intensive work required to harvest rice, planters at the time deemed it "impossible" to cultivate the region.
+The vast majority of slaves sent to South Carolina were imported for the rice plantations, and as such the rice pharaohs also become dominate players in the slave trade.
+Due to this Charleston rapidly grew to facilitate rice exports and slave imports.